 Taught component

-Module One: Drama in Education (I)
+Module One: Introduction to Drama in Education

-• Topics covered in this module include: The nature of the art form and key components in drama; drama games and movement exercises; role playing and improvisation; teacher-in-role; depiction; fictional framing; drama conventions (such as hot seating, voices in the head, angels and devils, conscience alley, questioning in role, role on the wall); dramatic storytelling; facilitating group and whole class work; drama and second language learning; historical overview of drama in schools and current approaches to drama in schools; Augusto Boal and Theatre of the Oppressed.
+Topics covered in this module include: The nature of the art form and key components in Drama in Education; drama games and movement exercises; role playing and improvisation; teacher-in-role; depiction; fictional framing; distancing; questioning; drama conventions (such as hot seating, voices in the head, angels and devils, conscience alley, questioning in role, role on the wall); dramatic storytelling; facilitating group and whole class work; pioneers in Drama in Education; historical overview of drama in schools and current approaches to drama in schools; process drama; the work of Dorothy Heathcote and Gavin Bolton.

-Module Two: Drama in Education (II)
+Module Two: Drama and Theatre in Education

 Teaching and learning strategies